-Having experienced those societal pressures as a Woman and Daughter in Law myself, I have a couple of insights to share with you on this Blog.
-Come, let me tell you what they are.
+Having experienced those societal pressures as a Woman and Daughter-in-Law myself, I have a couple of insights to share with you in this Blog.

 1. Married Women are Considered as Baby-Generators

-First and foremost that the society expects from women, is for her to give that “special news” after the wedding.
+First and foremost that the society expects from women, is for them to give that “special news” after the wedding.

 Women are Pressured into Conception

-Every time some friend or neighbor aunty visits home, she would ask my mother in law, “Isn’t there any occasion?”
+I have faced this too.
+Because every time a friend OR neighbor comes home, they would ask my mother-in-law, “Isn’t there any occasion?”

 Don’t women have feelings of their own?

 Don’t they have preferences and priorities of their own to take care of?

 I believe it’s their life and they are supposed to deal with it.

 In that case, who is society to expect them to become expectant after the wedding?
 Are women literally baby-generating machines?